IABTechLab/uid2docs/api/v1/sdks/snowflake_integration.md

 +----+--------------------+----------------------------------------------+------------+-------------------------+
 ```

-To find missing or outdated UID2s, use the following query example.
+To find missing or outdated UID2s, use the following query examples, which use the [default database and schema names](#database-and-schema-names).

 ##### Advertiser Solution Query
 ```